 Serves: Gales Ferry, Ledyard, New London, Uncasville, Waterford, Montville, Groton, Mystic, Stonington, North Stonington, Lebanon, Franklin, Jewett City, Canterbury, Dayville, and Marlborough

-Contact: Heather Medic - moc.liamg@40cidemrh - and Trish Harris - ten.labolgcbs@sirrah-ahsirt
+Contact: Heather Medic - moc.liamg@40cidemrh or Trish Harris - ten.labolgcbs@sirrah-ahsirt

 This group is open to families who are homeschooling a child in at least 3rd grade (as determined by age) or older.
 We meet two Fridays per month at Walnut Hill Community Church in Bethel.
 We are a Christian group who welcomes all.
 While we do not require a signed statement of faith, we do have a code of conduct that is based in Scripture.
-We offer extra-curricular and enrichment classes in a wide variety of topics including music, arts, science, etc. As an extension of our Friday gatherings we also offer fencing and high school level academic classes (history, literature and writing, French, art and robotics) on Tuesdays at Edmond Town Hall in Newtown.
-(These are generally not open to non-co-op members.)
+We offer extra-curricular and enrichment classes in a wide variety of topics including music, arts, science, etc. As an extension of our Friday gatherings we also offer fencing and high school level academic classes (history, literature and writing, French, art and robotics) on non-co-op Fridays at Edmond Town Hall in Newtown.

 Serves: Bethel, Newtown and surrounding areas

 Roy and Diane Speed provide a range of services to families homeschooling through the high school years.
 At their website you’ll find free information resources, workshops for parents, and honors-level courses for teens.

 Open Group meeting on the 4th Tuesday evening of each month, in alternating homes of members.

 Serves: Lower Fairfield County, CT; Parts of Westchester County, NY